-Removal of an HSF power supply from a "live" system must be done only by authorized service personnel after HSF power switch is set to OFF.
+Removal of an HSF power supply from a "live" system must be done only by authorized service personnel.
 Dangerous voltages may be accessible through the open slot after a power supply is removed.

-Refer to Figure 1-1, for proper slot positions applicable to the RA 19-3B Rack Adapter.
+Refer to Figure 1-1, for proper slot positions applicable to the RA 19-6B Rack Adapter.
 Insert HSF power supply in selected slot until power supply front panel is flush with rack adapter chassis and secure with two phillips screws on power supply.